dominikvalente/Battleships/README.md

 # Battleships
-graphical single player game built with Java using awt, swing, and event java classes
+graphical single player game built with Java using awt and swing libraries